Lexicon-Group-2/Coffee_shop/README.md

 ### **cart.html**

-- [ ] This file should contain all the items that person have put into the cart.
+- [x] This file should contain all the items that person have put into the cart.
-- [ ] It should also contain checkout button wich will on click redirect to another page.
+- [x] It should also contain checkout button wich will on click redirect to another page.
+- [ ] Apply some css for each product box.
+Template info are already in the page, have a look.

 ### **wish_list.html**